MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 For a more in-depth example of the Multi-Itinerary API, see [Create an Optimized Itinerary](../../articles/create-an-optimized-itinerary.md).

-The Optimize Itinerary API supports both HTTP GET and POST requests, and successful requests return an `OptimizedItineray` resource which includes a list of agent itineraries with travel instructions and route information.
+The Optimize Itinerary API supports both HTTP GET and POST requests, and successful requests return an `OptimizedItinerary` resource which includes a list of agent itineraries with travel instructions and route information.

 For more information about these resources, see [Optimized Itinerary Data](optimized-itinerary-Data.md).